tadin001/pttest/_posts/2016-01-26-nuget-contentfiles-demystified.md

 ### Step 1 - Create a contentFiles folder.

-We like to work in `c:\dev`, so lets create a project folder called `ContentFilesExample` and place a folder underneath it to hold our content.
+We like to work in `c:dev`, so lets create a project folder called `ContentFilesExample` and place a folder underneath it to hold our content.

-    c:\dev\ContentFilesExample\contentFiles
+    c:devContentFilesExamplecontentFiles

 ### Step 2 - Add a branding image

 Create the following folder structure:

-    c:\dev\ContentFilesExample\contentFiles\any\any\images\
+    c:devContentFilesExamplecontentFilesanyanyimages

 Notice: We followed the procedure discussed above for our folder structure.
 The first "any" folder is the language.
 The second "any" folder is the target framework.
-We could have been more specific and something like used `cs\net40` to apply the contents to projects using c-sharp in .NET 4.0.
+We could have been more specific and something like used `csnet40` to apply the contents to projects using c-sharp in .NET 4.0.
 Also, to make it even clearer that this is an image, we added an images folder.

 Put an image into that folder.
 In this example, our image is called dnf.png.

-    c:\dev\ContentFilesExample\contentFiles\any\any\images\dnf.png
+    c:devContentFilesExamplecontentFilesanyanyimagesdnf.png

 ### Step 3 - Create the contentFilesExample.nuspec and add appropriate Xml

 Let's create the nuspec manifest file for this package and populate it with the information NuGet needs.
 We can create and place this file at:

-    c:\dev\ContentFilesExample\ContentFilesExample.nuspec
+    c:devContentFilesExampleContentFilesExample.nuspec

 Next, we need to author the nuspec appropriately to deliver this image with an EmbeddedResource action.
 A minimum nuspec document for this package may look like the following: